antirez/stonky/README.md

 1. Create your bot using the Telegram [@BotFather](https://t.me/botfather).
 2. After obtaining your bot API key, store it into a file called `apikey.txt` inside the bot working directory.
 Alternatively you can use the `--apikey` command line argument to provide your Telegram API key.
 3. Build Stonky: you need libcurl and libsqlite installed.
 Just type `make`.
 4. Run Stonky with `./stonky`.
-There is also a debug mode if you run it using the `--debug` option.
+There is also a debug mode if you run it using the `--debug` option (add --debug multiple times for even more verbose messages).
 For a more moderate output use `--verbose`.
 Try `stonky --help` for the full list of command line options.
 5. Add the bot to your Telegram channel.
 6. **IMPORTANT:** The bot *must* be an administrator of the channel in order to read all the messages that are sent in such channel.